-Ever since its establishment in the fifteenth century, ‘Uyayna (seventy kilometers to the west of Riyadh) had attracted newcomers, to become, at the end of the seventeenth century and the beginning of the eighteenth, one of the largest cities of Najd, in ‘Uyayna, Muhammad Ibn ‘Abd al-Wahhab was born in 1703 and later grew to become one of its religious scholars and the founder of Wahhabism.
-As mentioned above, the city of Hajr had been fragmented into small, dispersed villages.
-This would explain why, from 1578, Najdi chroniclers stopped mentioning Hajr by name.
-Unlike Middle Eastern cities, Hajr constituted an extended city with several localities separated by orchards called, in Arabic, riyad.
-In the seventeenth century, the orchards around Muqrin, one of Hjar’s quarters, began to develop into separate city called Riyad, which became in the eighteenth century the center of a political entity ruled by Ibn Dawwas, who from 1740 began to build a defensive wall around it and its village.
-Until its capture by the Saudis in 1773, Riyadh was the center of the anti-Wahhabi forces in Najd.
-Thus the Wahhabi chroniclers portray Ibn Dawwas as an ardent enemy of Islam.
-However, as a result of its capture by the Saudis, Riyadh lost its importance.
-It was only from 1818 that Riyadh began to revive in importance, when the Egyptian occupiers placed their headquarters inside its walls.
-In 1820, the Egyptians withdrew from Riyadh, enabling Turki Ibn ‘Abdullah Ibn Saud (1769–1833) to choose it as his capital.
-In Riyadh , Turki could resume the Wahhabi–Saudi alliance based on three elements: sedentary peoples, tribal nomads, and the religious ‘ulama.
-Thanks to this combination, Turki succeeded in subduing rival tribes in the area and reestablishing in 1824 the so-called Second Saudi State.
+From its establishment in the fifteenth century, ‘Uyayna (70 kilometres west of Riyadh) attracted newcomers, to become, at the beginning of the eighteenth century, one of the largest cities in Najd.
+Muhammad Ibn ‘Abd al-Wahhab, the founder of Wahhabism, was born in ‘Uyayna, in 1703 (Al-Fakhiri n.d.: 60).
+The break-up of the city of Hajr explains why chroniclers stopped mentioning it by name after 1578.
+Hajr was an large city with several localities separated by orchards: riyadh in Arabic (Facey 1992: 67-68).
+In the seventeenth century, the orchards around Muqrin developed into a separate city called Riyadh.
+In the eighteenth century it became the centre of a political entity ruled by Ibn Dawwas, who began to build a defensive wall around it in 1740 CE (Al-Jasir 1966: 95).
+Until its capture by the Saudis in 1773 CE, Riyadh was the centre of the anti-Wahhabi forces in Najd; for this reason, Wahhabi chroniclers portray Ibn Dawwas as an ardent enemy of Islam.
+However, Riyadh lost importance as a result of its capture by the Saudis and it was only from 1818, when the Egyptian occupiers situated their headquarters within its walls, that its importance rose again.
+In 1820, the Egyptians withdrew from Riyadh, leaving Turki Ibn ‘Abdullah Ibn Saud (1769–1833) able to choose it as his capital.
+Turki resurrected the Wahhabi-Saudi alliance based on three constituencies: the sedentary peoples, the tribal nomads and the religious ‘ulama.
+Thanks to this combination, Turki succeeded in subduing rival tribes in the area and establishing the so-called Second Saudi State in 1824 CE.